Loris-Moreau/Game-of-Life/README.md

 User input allows :
 - Left mouse button adds a live cell at the cursor.
 - Right mouse button removes a live cell.
+- Left click & drag pans the camera
+- Mouse wheel allows you to zoom in & out
 - Controls for speed, camera offset, and simulation state are exposed via the GUI.

 ## Requirements